OVeNet: Offset Vector Network for Semantic Segmentation: Related Work

 \PAR{Offset Vector-Based methods} are essential for image analysis tasks that involve adjacent pixels.
 In particular, they can effectively exploit the information contained in neighbouring pixels, handle image distortions and noise, and improve the accuracy of various image analysis tasks.
-They can be used in applications such as depth estimation \cite{Patil_2022_CVPR} or semantic segmentation \cite{yuan2020segfix, neven2019instance}.
-Based on knowledge about the high regularity of real 3D scenes, P3Depth \cite{Patil_2022_CVPR} is a method used for 3D depth estimation learns to selectively leverage information from coplanar pixels to improve the predicted depth.
+They can be used in applications such as depth estimation \cite{Patil_2022_CVPR, park2020non} or semantic segmentation \cite{yuan2020segfix, neven2019instance}.
+Non-local SPNs~\cite{park2020non} enhance depth completion by iteratively refining initial depth predictions using non-local neighbors.
+Based on knowledge about the high regularity of real 3D scenes, P3Depth \cite{Patil_2022_CVPR} is another method used for 3D depth estimation that learns to selectively leverage information from coplanar pixels to improve the predicted depth.
 In semantic segmentation, SegFix \cite{yuan2020segfix} is a model-agnostic post-processing scheme that improved the boundary quality for the segmentation result.
 Motivated by the empirical observation that the label predictions of interior pixels are more reliable, SegFix replaced the originally unreliable predictions of boundary pixels by the predictions of interior pixels.
 OVeNet provides another perspective to use offset vectors and structure modeling by matching the relations between neighbouring pixels in the label space.
 Although our approach is inspired by the P3Depth idea, we focus on a different task in the 2D world which is semantic segmentation.
 Moreover, the key difference between our method and SegFix is the timing of when they are applied.
 Essentially, OVeNet integrates the offset vector learning process into the model training, while SegFix applies the offset correction as a separate post-processing step.